Welcome to our Coleman Octagon 98 8 Person Tent review!

 Is the Coleman Octagon 98 Tent Waterproof?

-The Coleman Octagon 98 tent appears to be waterproof for the most part.
+The Coleman Octagon 98 tent is waterproof for the most part.
 Customers had few complaints about leaks, although some expressed a full fly would’ve been beneficial.

 One customer reports that the entire exterior was soaked with rain droplets and condensation—they didn’t specify if it was on different occasions—but none of it seeped inside the tent.

-Although it’s a smart idea to use waterproofing spray and seam seal with every tent, the Coleman Octagon 98 tent has some weatherproofing of its own.
+Although the best practice is to use waterproofing spray and seam seal with every tent, the Coleman Octagon 98 tent has some weatherproofing of its own.

 The Coleman Octagon 98 tent also has a sturdy rain fly that covers the mesh roof and back window and adds the awning to the tent door.
 That said, if the rain is torrential and hitting the door, consider a tarp to cover the mesh in it.

 The awning on the rain fly helps keep rain off the door and adds a homey vibe to the entrance.